 EB is a complex and relatively unknown condition.
-We've tried to provide answers to your most common questions but if you can't find the response you're looking for, don't hesitate to contact us using the form below.
+We've tried to provide answers to your most common questions below but if you can't find the response you're looking for, don't hesitate to contact us.

 WHAT IS EB?

 EB is a group of rare genetic disorders characterised by fragility of the skin and mucous membranes, and mechanically induced blistering.
 EB is clinically heterogeneous including a broad spectrum of severity.